wix-incubator/wix-rest-docs/guides/About Extended Fields.md

 + `writeOnly`

 ### Wix-specific keywords
-We extended the JSON schema to support the following Wix-specific keywords:
+Wix extends the JSON schema to support the following Wix-specific keywords:

 #### `x-wix-permissions`
 This keyword is used to define the permissions required to read and write an extended field.
 This keyword is required for all extended fields.
-The value of this keyword is an object that defines read and write permissions in separate arrays.
+Its is an object that defines read and write permissions in separate arrays.
 For example:
 ```json
 "x-wix-permissions": {
   "read": ["owning-app", "apps", "users", "users-of-users"],